Anaesthesia at Menai Animal Hospital

 Dr Kay, our experienced vet, administers all anaesthetics and, along with a vet nurse, monitors your pet with the same care and precision you’d expect in a human hospital.
 We are well aware of the risks and take every possible step to minimise them.
 Before administering anaesthesia, we perform a thorough physical examination and collect blood samples to check for clotting, diseases, and any factors that might affect the anaesthetic and surgical outcome.
 We also provide a premedication to ease anxiety, manage pain, and stabilise blood pressure and anaesthesia levels.

 An ultra-short acting injection is used to induce anaesthesia, followed by maintenance on a gas mixture to continuously monitor breathing, heart rate, and oxygen levels.
-Our state-of-the-art monitoring equipment and experienced vet nurses ensure that your pet’s heart, breathing, blood pressure, temperature, oxygen level, and blood and expired CO2 are meticulously monitored for a safe procedure.
+Our state-of-the-art monitoring equipment and experienced vet nurses ensure that your pet’s heart, breathing, blood pressure, temperature, oxygen level, and expired CO2 are meticulously monitored for a safe procedure.
 IV fluids are typically given as a precaution during procedures.

 If you have any concerns about your pet undergoing anaesthesia, please speak to us.
 While there is always a risk with any anaesthetic, our careful approach ensures that the risk of anaesthesia is far lower than the risk of driving from your place to our hospital.